Choctaw: Indigenous games

-Choctaw stickball, the oldest field sport in North America, was also known as the "little brother of war" because of its roughness and substitution for war.
-When disputes arose between Choctaw communities, stickball provided a civil way to settle issues.
-The stickball games would involve as few as twenty or as many as 300 players.
-The goal posts could be from a few hundred feet apart to a few miles.
-Goal posts were sometimes located within each opposing team's village.
-A Jesuit priest referenced stickball in 1729, and George Catlin painted the subject.
+Choctaw stickball, the oldest field sport in North America, was also known as the "little brother of war" because of its physical intensity and its role as a substitute for warfare.
+When disputes arose between Choctaw communities, stickball provided a structured and non-lethal means of resolving conflicts.
+Games could involve as few as twenty or as many as 300 players.
+Goal posts might be placed anywhere from a few hundred feet apart to several miles, and in some cases were located within each opposing team's village.
+A Jesuit priest referenced the game in 1729, and it was later depicted by George Catlin in his artwork.
 The Mississippi and Oklahoma Bands of Choctaw Indians continue to practice the sport.

-Chunkey was a game using a disk-shaped stone that was about 1–2 inches in length.

-Players would throw the disk down a 200 ft corridor so that it could roll past the players at great speed.
-As the disk rolled down the corridor, players would throw wooden shafts at it.
-The object of the game was to strike the disk or prevent your opponents from hitting it.
+Chunkey was a game played using a disk-shaped stone measuring approximately 1–2 inches in diameter.
+Players rolled the disk down a 200 ft corridor at high speed while throwing wooden shafts at it.
+The objective was either to strike the disk or to prevent opponents from hitting it.

-Other games included using corn, cane, and moccasins.
-The corn game used five to seven kernels of corn.
-One side was blackened and the other side white.
-Players won points based on each color.
-One point was awarded for the black side and 5–7 points for the white side.
-There were usually only two players.
+Other traditional games involved the use of corn, cane, and moccasins.
+The corn game used five to seven kernels, with one side blackened and the other white.
+Players scored one point for the black side and five to seven points for the white side.
+The game was typically played by two participants.